 The costs for using DEI software through AWS Marketplace are billed by Amazon Web Services on behalf of DEI.
 This includes hourly fees while instances of CloudDat are running, monthly fees while you are subscribed to a “Monthly” product, or an annual fee if you subscribe to the “Hourly” product on an Annual basis.
 Perpetual licenses are purchased directly from DEI.
-See the Overview page or contact us for details.
+See the About page or contact us for details.

 In addition to software fees, AWS charges you fees for using their infrastructure.
 This includes any time an instance is running, any data stored in AWS, and any data transferred out of AWS.
 Those fees are charged by Amazon Web Services and are not controlled by DEI.

 Hourly Software and AWS instance fees are charged whenever an instance is running, regardless of whether you are transferring data.
 To stop the hourly fees, go to your AWS EC2 console, select the CloudDat instance, and choose “

 Actions -> Instance State -> Stop“.
 The CloudDat setup is retained so you may start it again and resume using it at any time.

 Monthly subscriptions are charged a monthly subscription fee in addition to any hourly fees.
 The monthly fee is the same flat rate per month regardless of how many instances are (or are not) running.
 To stop the monthly fees, go to your Marketplace “Your Software” console and cancel the subscription.

 The “Free Trial” applies to the software fees of a single instance of the Hourly product.
 During the Free Trial period, you may run at most one Hourly CloudDat instance without software fees.
 AWS will still charge you instance and storage fees, and if you run more than one instance at a time you will be charged software fees for the extra instances.